Rings-of-Fire/ring-of-fire/README.md

 - `OUTGOING_CHAN_ID`: the ID of the outgoing channel you start with
 - `PAYMENT_HASH`: the payment hash of your invoice

+## Operations within the Ring

+### Fee policy
+Fee policies are a tool to directly influence routing behaviour in the network and can be core component for enacting specific strategies.

+Fees are an open topic currently but policies will most likely be tailored to each ring depending on participant coun, channel size and common goals. .
+In most cases fees will be set the same between all the nodes within the ring.

+The following strategies have been drafted out so far:

+### Act as one big node

+Any payment routed within the ring is free of charge.
+This turns the ring effectively into one big decentralised Lightning Node.
+Participants still earn routing fees through outgoing/incoming channels.

+Advantages:
+- smaller players can band together to mimick big nodes

+Disadvantages:
+- in comparison to a big node is that payments can require more hops which increases payment time and increase risk of payment failure

+Policy:
+- Base fee: 0 mSat
+- Fee rate: 0 mili mSat

+### Support micro payments
+We set the base fee to 0 so smaller payments pay relatively less fees (i.e. 10 sats payment is not paying 1 sat / 10% in fees).
+Instead the flexible fee rate is increased to discourage big payments that can quickly throw channels out of balance.

+Advantages:
+- channels can stay balanced longer
+- micropayments are cheaper

+Disadvantages:
+- bigger payments can become costly

+Policy:
+- Base fee: 0 mSat
+- Fee rate: >50 mili mSat

+### Support big payments
+If participants can and want to handle bigger payments, they can set the flexible fee rate lower (and possibly increase the base fees).
+This enabled larger payments through the ring without adding prohibitive costs.

+Advantages:
+- bigger payments are cheaper

+Disadvantages:
+- possibly discouraging micro payments

+Policy:
+- Base fee: >0 mSat
+- Fee rate: <50 mili mSat

 ## Migrating a node

 If a participant finds the need to migrate the node to another instance.
 There are 2 ways to do so: